lab1092/blender-manual_ja/manual/modeling/objects/groups_and_parenting.rst

 Figure 1 shows the 3 objects with no parenting relationships active on them.

-If you select the Monkey object by :kbd:`rmb` click and then :kbd:`shift-rmb` click "EmptyA" object and press :kbd:`ctrl-P` and then select *Object* from the *Set Parent To* popup dialog box.
+If you select the Monkey object by :kbd:`RMB` click and then :kbd:`Shift-RMB` click "EmptyA" object and press :kbd:`Ctrl-P` and then select *Object* from the *Set Parent To* popup dialog box.
 This will result in "EmptyA" object being the *Parent Object* of the Monkey object.
 With only "EmptyA" selected rotating/scaling/moving it will result in the Monkey object being